-The purpose of clinical trials for brain tumour patients is to gain a better understanding of these tumours and improve diagnosis and treatment.
+The purpose of clinical trials is to gain a better understanding of brain tumours to help improve diagnosis and treatment.

 Some trials also seek to control symptoms more effectively and improve quality of life.
 By their definition, clinical trials are experimental, and while the hope is that they will be beneficial, there is no guarantee.

 What is a clinical trial?

-A clinical trial is an experiment that involves patients in a new way of managing a condition.
+A clinical trial is an experiment that involves patients in developing a new treatment or way of managing a condition.
 It aims to find out:

 Developing a new treatment

 A clinical trial to develop a new treatment has up to 5 phases, each of which can take some time.
 So it can take 10-15 years or more for a treatment to go from initial design to becoming standard treatment in the clinic.